clarkevansteenderen/CBC_Tutorials/README.md

-# CBC Tutorials with Clarke :pencil2:
+# CBC Tutorials with Clarke :herb:

 Welcome to the CBC tutorials repository!